 - Not reading the fine print.
 As mentioned above, low doc construction loans tend to feature lower LVRs, higher interest rates and higher fees than normal construction loans.
 It's important that you're aware of all of the costs associated with a loan before you decide whether it's right for you.

 - Not comparing your options.
-Unless you shop around for the best deal, there’s no way you can be sure you’re getting the right low doc construction loan for your needs.
-Make sure to compare the features and costs of a number of loans — for example, how big a fee will you need to pay every time you draw down on your loan amount?
+Unless you shop around for the best deal, there's no way you can be sure you're getting the right low doc construction loan for your needs.
+Compare the features and costs of a number of loans — for example, how big a fee will you need to pay every time you draw down on your loan amount?
 Can you make interest-only repayments during the construction process?
 Answering these questions will help you narrow your choices down to the best loan.

 - Not getting help.
 Choosing an ordinary home loan can be daunting and overwhelming, but choosing a niche product like a low doc construction loan can be even more confusing.
-So if you’re having trouble making sense of all the lending jargon and comparing loans, ask a mortgage broker for advice tailored to your situation.
+If you're having trouble making sense of all the lending jargon and comparing loans, ask a mortgage broker for advice tailored to your situation.